Modern PR includes more than publicity or media relations, particularly in a world where brands increasingly communicate directly to the public.

 The Public Relations Society of America (PRSA) defines public relations as "a strategic communication process that builds mutually beneficial relationships between organizations and their publics."

 Many people consider PR synonymous with media relations and think of PR practitioners as publicists.
 While building relationships with the news media and securing media coverage is the best-known aspect of public relations, it is only one element of the function.

-Today, PR encompasses or overlaps heavily with brand journalism, content marketing, marketing communications, social media, influencer relations, crisis communications, speechwriting, employee communications, event management, and more.
+Modern public relations encompasses or overlaps heavily with brand journalism, content marketing, marketing communications, social media, influencer relations, review site management, crisis communications, speechwriting, employee communications, event management, and more.

-Beyond the news media, PR practitioners today communicate directly with a variety of audiences, including consumers and investors.
-Social media and brand journalism empower brands to reach their publics in an unfiltered fashion, with the gatekeeper role of the news media having been diminished over time.
-Coverage in the news media is still vitally important to establishing third-party credibility for many brands.
+Beyond the media, PR practitioners today communicate directly with a variety of audiences, including consumers and investors.
+Social media and brand journalism empower brands to reach their publics in an unfiltered fashion, with the gatekeeper role of the news media having diminished over time.
+Coverage in the news media, nevertheless, remains vitally important to establishing third-party validation for brands.

 Public relations includes disciplines that can be thought of "offensive" or "defensive" in nature.
 Crisis communications and reputation management, for example, are designed to protect a brand's equity against various threats; these are examples of "defensive" PR.
 Public relations that goes on the offensive is typically marketing-focused; it's PR geared to support an organization's growth objectives.

 At Idea Grove, we describe PR to our clients as "the art of securing trust at scale."
 While this is a more specific definition than that of the PRSA, it opens up limitless possibilities for PR professionals to help our clients achieve that goal.

 We believe that PR practitioners should consider their chief role to be experts and advocates for trust—and that modern PR agencies should be the “keepers of trust” for their clients.
 Based on the profession's history and experience, PR agencies and practitioners are well-suited to this role.